WGCEO/Portfolio/README.md

 # Portfolio
-The portfolio only represent only for creating new UX technologies.
+This portfolio introduces and describes the new UX technologies that i've created on my own.
-Also I've made these technologies on my own.
+The contents will be focused on the UX technologies only.

 ## 1. PianoEffect

 ![](pianoEffect.gif)

-:musical_keyboard: Piano Effect is a new way for editing text naturally on TextView.
-It allows you to edit text easily and gracefully.
-As soon as you touch a text, the text jumps up like a wave, the text that move along the cosign graph make us feel playing piano.
-You can edit it at the same time you swipe it to the right.
-If you want to erase the attributes what you add, just swipe left.
-And also you can check the character that you are selecting currently by character's opacity.
-You can customize attribute like font, color, line, shadow and so on.Even if you can copy/cut operation using piano Effect.
+:musical_keyboard: Piano Effect is a new way of editing text naturally on TextView.
+It allows users to edit text easily and gracefully.
+As soon as a finger touches a text, the letters of text will make a wave motion in a Cosine graph, which gives users the feeling of playing piano.
+The text can be edited when swiped to the right.
+User can simple swipe left to erase any attributes.
+If user wants to erase the attributes what they add, just swipe left.
+Also, user knows the character what they are selecting by character's opacity.
+You can customize attributes such as font, colo,r line, shadow and more.
+Also you can copy/cut operation using piano Effect.

 ### Why

-- uncomfortable for editing text on touch screen.
+- It is inconvenient to edit text on touch screen.

 ### How

-- Make it comfortable and natural
+- Text editing should be done in comfortable and natural way

 ### What

-- Allows you to highlight any text just as you would do on a paper.
+- Allows users to highlight any text just as they would do it on a paper.
-- Not limited to highlighting, you can edit any text attributes.
+- Not limited to highlighting, users can edit any text attributes.

 ![](patentImages.png)